 And so, I did.

 Early folks had not altered this stone by flattening and polishing it, but it hardly matters because a few minutes after sunrise, when the sun escapes the earth's atmosphere, it gives off a beautiful rosy-red glow that no one should miss.
 Imagine what it would look like if cleaned free of lichen to expose the myriads of quartz crystals in its structure!
-Avebury folks used this stone as a mirror to join the sun and moon in “Astronomical Intercourse.

 Several excavations around the bases of the Cove’s two remaining sarsens have been performed over the years.
 But the deepest was made in 2003 when ripe-husk-free barley seed was found against the base of the Backstone's outer face in a rescue attempt to prevent the stone from toppling over.

+9. Never mind the lichen.
 If a stone would benefit from a good scrubbing, this one would!

 Few things archaeological can be proved beyond doubt.
 The alignment of Avebury's Cove is one of the exceptions.
 That is why I made another visit on the 20th of September 2021, with a crude Tee-square and affixed compass, to reaffirm the alignment I had found in 2009.
 It did.
 The compass showed the azimuth of the Backstone to be about 48 degrees and midway between the sun and moon's northernmost risings.